lindbrook/cholera/docs/notes/references.md

 David Freedman.
 1999.
 “From Association to Causation: Some Remarks on the History of Statistics”. *Statistical Science*.
 14(3): 243-258.

+Michael Friendly and Howard Rainer.
+2021. *A History of Data Visualization and Graphic Communication*.
+Cambridge: Harvard University Press.

 Mary Gabriel.
 2011. *Love and Capital: Karl and Jenny Marx and the Birth of a Revolution*.
 New York: Little, Brown and Company.